 Applicants with a Maths degree/a degree with Mathematics included in the degree/ A level Maths are welcome to apply for the Primary with Mathematics School Direct training programme.

 All applicants who meet the entry requirements will be invited to attend an interview.
-Interviews take place at our Lead school, St Mary and St Thomas CE Primary or at one of our Strategic Partner schools.
+Interviews, when not on line, take place at one of the schools within the Three Saints Academy Trust.
 There will be at least two representatives from all our partners, including university, on the interview panel.
-The interview process includes a presentation, observation of a Maths activity with a full class and formal interview.
+The interview process includes a presentation based on a planned lesson and a formal interview.
 You will also be asked to complete a written English task and a Mathematics task.
-Prior to the interview, you will be given the year group in which your Maths activity will be delivered.
+Further information will be provided prior to the interview.

 Applicants will be assessed for their:

-- Relevant subject knowledge for Primary teaching and their interest in and enthusiasm for teaching the 5-11 age range.
-Good Mathematics subject knowledge and a developing knowledge of Primary Mathematics.
+- Relevant subject knowledge for Primary teaching and their interest in and enthusiasm for teaching the 5-11 age range

 - Ability to successfully engage learners and to make learning exciting and meaningful to children in a range of contexts